idkburkes/blind75/company-specific/microsoft-prep/README.md

 # Microsoft Interview Prep

-Microsoft is known for a lot of tree questions, so focus on that.

-I often forget got to sort 2D array by first element in Python.
+I often forget how to sort 2D array by first element in Python.
 Try to rememeber this

 ```mylist.sort(key = lambda x:x[0]) ```